-From 1 April 2018, householders who wish to recycle their garden waste in their brown bins will require a Garden Waste Permit
+Householders who wish to recycle their garden waste in their brown bins must purchase a garden waste permit per bin.

-What do I do with my garden waste if I do not sign up to the permit?
+What do I do with my garden waste if I do not buy a permit?

-Householders will be able to dispose of their garden waste at their local Recycling Centre free of charge.
+Householders can recycle garden waste at their local Recycling Centre free of charge.
 You can locate your nearest Recycling Centre using the 'find my nearest' search.

 Another way to dispose of garden waste is to compost at home.
 If your garden suits composting, and you would like to try, we have lots of information on our composting pages to get you started.

 A list of has been created to provide more information to specific queries.
 If you cannot find the information you are looking for, please contact the Council's Customer Service Centre on the details below.